 Boarding: There are just over 100 borders and with flexi-boarding on any given night there’ll be about 40% of pupils staying overnight.
 The houses are mixed between boarders and day pupils, and are welcoming and homely – and, in the case of the girls Year 7, 8 and 9 house, Godman, plastered with motivational quotes that keep everyone in a positive frame of mind.
 House parents live on site and create a family-style atmosphere with pizza and movie nights, and an open kitchen for day pupils and boarders to come and make themselves toast and hot chocolate.
 The younger pupils have dorms of up to three, but once pupils are in Year 10 they each get their own room.
 Sixth Form perks include a supervised bar in the cellar of the main school building (!) and a proper house that they get to go and live in in groups, managing their own shopping, cooking, cleaning and laundry in preparation for having to cope on their own in university and/or the world of work.

-The big BIG news is that they are just about to open a new boarding house for Year 7 to 9 boys and girls.
-The co-ed house has just undergone huge refurbishment and an extension that includes a new boys’ wing.
-It will have 40 beds (with brand new furniture including the all-important USB charging points and reading lights integrated into each bed frame) and a bright common room, changing areas, prep rooms and a games/chill out space.
-Day pupils and boarders will be in the same house offering all pupils the greatest experience of the ‘Rendcomb family’ all overseen by a fabulous pastoral team and Housemistress.
+The big BIG news is that they have recently opened a new boarding house for Year 7 to 9 boys and girls.
+The co-ed house has undergone huge refurbishment and an extension that includes a new boys’ wing.
+It has 40 beds (with brand new furniture including the all-important USB charging points and reading lights integrated into each bed frame) and a bright, central common room, changing areas, prep rooms and a games/chill out space.
+Day pupils and boarders are in the same house offering all pupils the greatest experience of the ‘Rendcomb family’ all overseen by the pastoral team and Housemistress.

-What else?
-Drama and music are massive here with the new Griffin Theatre seeing an all-singing, all-dancing performance of Les Misérables last year that was quite clearly spectacular.
+Drama and music are massive here with the impressive Griffin Theatre seeing an all-singing, all-dancing performance of Beauty and the Beast this year that was quite clearly spectacular.
 The theatre, which can seat 350, is quite a professional outfit – it has a floor that can drop to accommodate an orchestra pit, there is proper lighting and sound deck equipment that pupils can learn to use and in the dressing rooms the mirrors have showbiz lights around them!
 From Year 7 pupils create their own original pieces of theatre from a stimulus (German expressionist pictures on the day I visited.
 I know, highbrow!) and everyone is involved in musical performances too, from small coffee concerts and choirs to orchestral performances and rock concerts.

-Wraparound care: Classes finish at 4pm, after which there are clubs until 5.15pm at which time buses arrive to take day pupils home and boarders head to their houses for some downtime before supper.
-There are moves to create a bit more space in the week so that pupils aren’t running around too much, with Saturday school under review.
+Classes finish at 4pm, after which there are clubs until 5.15pm at which time buses arrive to take day pupils home and boarders head to their houses for some downtime before supper.
+The timetable has been structured so that pupils have space in the week for activities and downtime, with Saturdays reserved for games fixtures.

-Quirks: The school has recently introduced a Year 7 Rough Runner Challenge which Year 7s from other schools are invited to take part in.
-A Tough Mudder-style race, each school works as a team to finish an obstacle course through Rendcomb’s extensive grounds that includes crossing the River Churn, following a forest trail, scrambling over hay bales and careering down a mud slide, which adds up to, in one pupil’s words, “the best Friday I have ever had”.
+The school has recently introduced a Year 7 Rough Runner Challenge which Year 7s from other schools are invited to take part in.
+A Tough Mudder-style race, each school works as a team to finish an obstacle course through Rendcomb’s extensive grounds that includes crossing the River Churn, following a forest trail, scrambling over hay bales and careering down a mud slide, which adds up to, in one pupil’s words, ‘the best Friday I have ever had’.

 THE MUDDY VERDICT

-Good for: Children who like to feel part of a community and thrive in a small cohort where unrealistic academic expectations aren’t placed on them.
+Good for: Children who like to feel part of a community and thrive in a small cohort where academic expectations are aligned to pupils’ abilities.
 Outdoorsy types – 230 acres, and pupils are expected to get stuck into it!

 Not for: Kids who like to stay in their ‘talent’ comfort zone – because of the school’s small size, sporty types will be expected to take part in drama and music productions, while thesps will be called on in the sports field.

 Dare to disagree?
 Why not go and see what you think for yourself?
-Open dates include Whole College Open Morning Sat 28 Sep, Sixth Form Information Evening Fri 15 Nov.
-Both can be booked at www.rendcombcollege.org.uk/visit or by contacting the Admissions Team on 01285 832306 / firstname.lastname@example.org.
+Whole School open day is on 24th September 2022.
+It can be booked at www.rendcombcollege.org.uk/visit or by contacting the Admissions Team on 01285 832306 / email@example.com.

 Rendcomb College, Cirencester, Glos GL7 7HA, tel: 01285 831213, rendcombcollege.org.uk